 WSWS interview with Gordon Wood – This interview with historian Gordon Wood harshly scrutinizes the 1619 Project’s claim that slavery was a primary motivator of the American Revolution.
 Wood is also a Pulitzer Prize winner, and is widely regarded as one of the leading scholars of the American Revolution today.
 Wood also issued a rejoinder to the New York Times’ defense of its work against the five historians after it was published.

 WSWS interview with Victoria Bynum – This interview with historian Victoria Bynum scrutinizes the project’s deficient historiographical treatment of the Civil War era and of the complex history of race in the 19th century.
 Bynum is a distinguished historian of the Civil War era, focusing on the American South.
 Bynum also published a rejoinder to the Times’ defense in the wake of the historians’ letter.
+In a third commentary, Bynum replies to American Historical Review editor Alex Lichtenstein (linked below).

 “American Slavery and the Relentless Unseen,” by Sean Wilentz – This adaptation of a lecture by Wilentz appeared in the New York Review of Books.
 It contains a longer elaboration of the arguments in the historians’ letter to the Times, which was also primarily composed by Wilentz.